 BAD TASTES & ODORS

 In addition to the above system described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 If you are experiencing a rotten egg smell in water, you likely have hydrogen sulfide in your well or possibly high levels of manganese.
-For more detail on bad tastes & odors, see the link at https://h2ocare.com/bad-odor-taste-water/ Starting with a water test will dictate the right approach to eliminate these types of water quality issues.
+For more detail on bad tastes & odors, see the link at https://h2ocare.com/bad-odor-taste/ Starting with a water test will lead to the right approach.